Spicy-PyData/Spicy-PyData.github.io/about.md

 ---
 <h3>About Me</h3>

+My Name is **Uzoma Uzosike**.
+I am a Data scientist and Machine learning enthusiast.
-I'm a Master's Degree student of Business Information Systems at Mersin University Turkey, I am also a part-time ESL teacher and a linguist .
+I'm a Master's Degree student of Business Information Systems at Mersin University Turkey.
-Most of all, I am a budding Data Scientist with major intrest in data analysis, Data Visualization, Machine learning and programming in Python.
+My Data major interest is in Data analysis, Data Visualization, and Programming in Python.
-Most of my time is spent on completing online data science courses.
+Most of my time is spent on acquiring knowledge to continuously improve my skill set as a data scientist.
+I am also a part-time teacher, working as an English Language instructor for some Turkish High School Students.
+I love my life, because it's surrounded by numerous amount of unexplored data, and exploring data to derive insight is simply a breath-taking adventure. *Welcome On-board*

 <h4>Curriculum Vitae</h4>Download my CV [<i>Here</i>](../cv.pdf)